Introduction to Bookkeeping

 Our explanation of bookkeeping attempts to provide you with an understanding of bookkeeping and its relationship with accounting.
 Our goal is to increase your knowledge and confidence in bookkeeping, accounting and business.
 In turn, we hope that you will become more valuable in your current and future roles.

-Note: You can earn our Certificates Achievement for Debits and Credits, Adjusting Entries, and Financial Statements when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our seven Certificates of Achievement for Adjusting Entries, Debits and Credits, Financial Statements, Balance Sheet, Cash Flow Statement, Working Capital and Liquidity, and Payroll Accounting when you upgrade your account to PRO Plus.

 Bookkeeping: Past and Present